-- Driving faster than 7 km/h (4 mph). - The driver moves the steering wheel. - A sliding door is opened.
-To restart the manoeuvre, close the sliding door and press the button (8) again. - There is a system malfunction (system temporarily unavailable). - The ASR system is switched off or the ASR or ESC is working.
+- Driving faster than 7 km/h (4 mph). - The driver moves the steering wheel.

+• There is a system malfunction (system temporarily unavailable).

+• The ASR system is switched off or the ASR or ESC is working.

 The steering wheel turns quickly automatically when leaving a parking space using the park assist system.
 Placing your hand between the steering wheel spokes could lead to injuries.